After An Overdose, Patients Aren't Getting Treatments That Could Prevent The Next One

 Buprenorphine and methadone both reduce the urge to get high on powerful street drugs which can lead to another overdose.

 A small percentage, 6 percent, of patients were on the opioid blocker, naltrexone (brand name Vivitrol), but often for just one month.
-They were no more likely to be alive after a year than those who were not offered or did not take a medication.
+Researchers were not able to determine how many patients were taking the generic, pill form, daily as compared to a monthly injection of Vivitrol.
+Patients who took naltrexone were no more likely to be alive after a year than those who were not offered or did not take a medication.

 "The stunning finding here is that we have effective treatments for people who survive an overdose but only three in 10 are getting those medications," says Dr. Marc Larochelle, the study's lead author.